Chris-t-b/event-calendar/README.md

-# Work Day Scheduler Starter Code
+# Work Day Scheduler
+A system to track your schedule hour by hour each day